Diminished chords generally come in three types but are often surrounded by a lot of confusion.

 Diminished = Major triad with the third and fifth flattened i.e. 1 b3 b5

-Diminished 7 = Same a s the minor seventh chord with the fifth and seventh flatted.
+Diminished 7 = Same as the minor seventh chord with the fifth and seventh flatted.
 This results in the 7th scale degree having a double flat (which is effectively the same as a sixth but should not be viewed as the sixth) i.e. 1 b3 b5 bb7

 Half Diminished = This is also known as the minor 7 flat five (m7b5) and as the name says it's the same as a minor seven chord but with a flat fifth. i.e. 1 b3 b5 b7